alxmrtnz/alxmrtnz.github.io/_posts/thoughts/2019-3-12-environment-variables-and-workflow-in-expo.md

 export default getEnvVars;
 ```

 You’ll see a couple of things here.
 First off, we check what platform the app is being run on (iOS or Android) via `Platform` to determine the correct `localhost` address.
-We quickly found that Android requires a different address in order to correctly render images and other static assets. <sup><a href='https://stackoverflow.com/questions/5528850/how-do-you-connect-localhost-in-the-android-emulator' target="_blank" class="link--text-in-p">3</a></sup>
+We quickly found that Android requires a different address in order to correctly render images and other static assets when running locally. <sup><a href='https://stackoverflow.com/questions/5528850/how-do-you-connect-localhost-in-the-android-emulator' target="_blank" class="link--text-in-p">3</a></sup>

 Next, the `ENV` object is where we add variables including each environment’s `apiUrl` and, in this case, the key for Amplitude which we used for analytics tracking on each environment.

 Lastly, the `getEnvVars()` function is what’s exported from the file.
 It checks which release channel the app’s compiled binary is running via Expo’s `Constants` and returns the corresponding variables.

-### Accessing the Environment Variables
+### Accessing Environment Variables

-After the variables are set up, we import the `getEnvVars()` function from `environment.js` in our `api.js` file in order to access the proper `apiUrl` for our api calls:
+After the variables are set up, we import and call the `getEnvVars()` function from `environment.js` in our `api.js` file in order to access the proper `apiUrl` for our api calls.

+You'll see that we use ES6's <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment' target="_blank" class="link--text-in-p">destructuring assignment syntax</a> to get the specific variable we want (in this case `apiUrl`) out of the function:

 ```
 /*****************************